railwayapp/docs/src/docs/tutorials/set-up-a-tailscale-subnet-router.md

 During this tutorial we have used Postgres as an example service, so let's finally connect to it via its private domain and port!

-You can use any database GUI tool of your liking or none at all because with what we have set up you can connect to the database over the private network from any kind of software.
+You can use any database GUI tool you prefer, or none at all, because, with our setup, you can connect to the database over the private network using any software.

 Example: Your `prisma migrate deploy` or `python manage.py migrate` commands will now work locally without the need to use the public host and port for the database.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1724349120/docs/tutorials/tailscale-subnet-router/dbgate_priv_net_mdjnlh.png"
-alt=""
-layout="responsive"
-width={1316} height={506} quality={100} />
+alt="screenshot of dbgate showing that we have successfully connected to our database" layout="responsive" width={1316} height={506} quality={100} />

-*Note the use of our private domain and port in the database URL*
+*Note the use of our private domain and port in the database URL.*

 **Additional Resources**